-- (a) Fees may be charged by a financial sector body in accordance with this Part to fund the performance of specific functions under this Act and the relevant financial sector laws. - (b) Levies may be imposed by a financial sector body in accordance with this Part, read with legislation that empowers the imposition of levies, to fund the operations of the financial sector body. - (2) A financial sector body must publish fees that have been determined and levies that have been imposed in the Register and on its website. - (3) Fees and levies are payable to the financial sector body at the time specified by the financial sector body, or at a time agreed to by the financial sector body. - (4) Different fees may be determined and different levies may be imposed for different types or categories of persons or supervised entities.
+- (1) (a) Fees may be charged by a financial sector body in accordance with this Part to fund the performance of specific functions under this Act and the relevant financial sector laws. - (b) Levies may be imposed by a financial sector body in accordance with this Part, read with legislation that empowers the imposition of levies, to fund the operations of the financial sector body. - (2) A financial sector body must publish fees that have been determined in the Register and on its website. - [subsection (2) substituted by section 4 of Act 12 of 2022] - (3) Fees are payable to the financial sector body at the time specified by the financial sector body, or at a time agreed to by the financial sector body. - [subsection (3) substituted by section 4 of Act 12 of 2022] - (3A) (a) The levies referred to in sections 2 to 8 and 12 of the Financial Sector and Deposit Insurance Levies Act, 2022, read with Schedules 2 to 5 to that Act, which provide for the funding of the Financial Sector Conduct Authority, the Tribunal, the Ombud Council, the Office of the Pension Funds Adjudicator, and the Office of the Ombud for Financial Services Providers, are payable to the Financial Sector Conduct Authority on the dates and in the manner specified by the Financial Sector Conduct Authority in terms of section 242, or on the date agreed to by the Financial Sector Conduct Authority. - (b) Levies referred to in sections 2 to 8 and 12 of the Financial Sector and Deposit Insurance Levies Act, 2022, read with Schedule 1 to that Act, which provide for the funding of the Prudential Authority, are payable to the Prudential Authority, through the Reserve Bank, on the dates and in the manner specified by the Prudential Authority in terms of section 242, or on the date agreed to by the Prudential Authority.